 - Doors – The doors of these castles had to be reinforced to be able to withstand an attack.
 They were made using outer and inner layers of oak, which was a very durable and weather-resistant timber material.
 The layers were held together with iron nails and visible studs, which would damage and blunt the weapons of anyone trying to breakthrough.
 Those doors and gates that were more important were set in stone arches.

 - Towers – Crenellated towers are a distinguishing feature of Norman castles.
-A crenellation was a parapet wall that would have been built on the top of a castle tower for firing arrows and other missiles towards enemies.
+A crenellation was a parapet wall that would have been built on the top of a castle tower for firing arrows and other missiles toward enemies.
 The solid portion between two crenels is known as a merlon.
 Crenels were smaller than merlons, which gave defenders more room to take cover.

-- The Motte – The Mottes ranged from 25 feet (8 meters) to over 80 feet (24 meters) in height, and the sides of them were very steep to make it difficult to get to the top without taking a break.
+- The Motte – The Mottes ranged from 25 feet (8 meters) to over 80 feet (24 meters) in height, and the sides of them were very steep making it difficult to get to the top without taking a break.
 To provide extra protection, a deep ditch would be dug around the base of the motte.

 - The Bailey – At the bottom of the motte is what we call the bailey.
 These could range anywhere in size from one to three acres.
 Inside the bailey, you would find the followers of the Lord that ran the castle, and there would be various buildings for different purposes, like stables, bakeries, houses, and living quarters for soldiers.
 The bailey was surrounded by a ditch called a fosse.